hapax/hapax.github.io/assets/chuzenji.md

 The box-like hotel is guarded by two inexplicable objects: a stone toad and a wooden own.
-The toad is huge, coarse, and discoloured by mould, and reminds of the fairytale dogs from beneath the well, with eyes as big as saucers, the old Danish soldier could summon with a tinderbox.
+The toad is huge, coarse, and discoloured by mould, and reminds of the fairytale dogs with eyes as big as saucers that the old Danish soldier could summon with a tinderbox.
+The toad would be more at home beneath a well than the carpark of a teppenyaki joint.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake11.png" />